 Can birth defects be prevented?
 How?

-Most birth defects cannot be prevented.
-There are certain important steps to promote a healthy pregnancy, however.
+Most birth defects can't be prevented.
+But there are steps you can take to promote a healthy pregnancy.
 These tips include:

 - See your healthcare provider consistently.

 - If you are trying to conceive, or if you are sexually active and not using contraception, take a prenatal vitamin with 400 mcg of folic acid.

 - Contact your healthcare provider immediately if you think you’re pregnant.

 - Talk to your healthcare provider about any medications and supplements you’re taking.

 - Avoid marijuana and illegal drugs.

 Outlook / Prognosis